Skip to main content

 Prevention

 For dogs with recurrent ear infections, it’s important to get to the underlying cause of the issue.
 “Ear infections in dogs are most often a result of underlying conditions such as allergies, autoimmune issues, or hypothyroidism.
 These issues must be diagnosed and controlled, in addition to successfully treating the ear infection, to ensure there isn’t a recurrence,” says Dr. Whittenburg.
-For example, omega-3 fatty acids may help to strengthen skin’s barrier function and can be helpful for pups whose allergies make them more vulnerable to ear infections.
+For example, omega-3 fatty acids may help to strengthen the skin’s barrier function and can be helpful for pups whose allergies make them more vulnerable to ear infections.

 It’s also important to simply be aware of any changes in your dog’s ears.
 “The best thing you can do to prevent ear infections is to inspect your dogs’ ears regularly,” says Dr. Richardson.
 “Look for changes in skin color, condition, and temperature, and sniff your dog’s ears to check for odors.
-While it may seem odd, you should know what a healthy, clean, dog ear smells like so you can tell when something may be off.”
+While it may seem odd, you should know what a healthy, clean dog ear smells like so you can tell when something may be off.”

 Bottom line: Our pets depend on us for their care.
 If you notice anything unusual about your dog’s ears, make an appointment to see your veterinarian right away so your pet can get the help it needs to feel better.